pinixnaix/DIssertation/README.md

 6. Once the sandbox is reserved and accessible, update the necessary files with the appropriate credentials and IP address of the sandbox router.

-7. Update the credentials for the Docker containers (InfluxDB and Grafana) if necessary by modifying the `configuration.env` file and also the Python Scripts
+7. Update the credentials for the Docker containers (InfluxDB and Grafana) if necessary by modifying the `configuration.env` file and also the Python Scripts.

+8. Update the Grafana contact points for the notification for another of your choice.

-8. Run the Python scripts to start the system:
+9. Run the Python scripts to start the system:
+          - get_interfaces_state.py
+          - get_cpu_usage_processes.py
+          - fault_management.py
-          -
+          - get_memory_stats.py

-9. The system should start collecting data, managing configurations, and detecting faults using the NETCONF protocol.
+10. The system should start collecting data, managing configurations, and detecting faults using the NETCONF protocol.

 ## Usage
 - Once the system is running, you can visualise the data collection, configuration management, and fault detection features.